Gene Rodemich: Death

-Rodemich became ill while making a recording with his orchestra, which had been accompanying a National Broadcasting Company program on Sunday nights.
+Rodemich became ill while making a recording with his orchestra, which had been accompanying an NBC radio program on Sunday nights.
 He insisted on continuing the recording although he had been stricken with a severe chill.
 He was taken to the Medical Arts Sanitarium, 57 West Fifty-Seventh Street, and died three days later of lobar pneumonia.
 He is buried in Kensico Cemetery, Valhalla, New York.
 A widow, a son, and a daughter survived him.

+In late 1933, he was succeeded at the Van Beuren studio by his assistant, Winston Sharples.